alanwhite/sub-lic-spec/CONTRIBUTING.md

 ---

-Thank you for contributing to the Subscription Licensing System!
+Thank you for helping improve the Subscription Licensing System specification!